rfrench/poster/README.md

  - `fileId`: File ID parameter name of the file.
 Defaults to `Filedata`.
  - `fields`: Optional form parameters.
  - `maxFileSize`: Maximum file size allowed to be uploaded in bytes.
 Disabled by default.
+ - 'downloadFileName': If supplied, this will override the parsed file name from the url.
  - `maxRedirects`: Total # of redirects allowed before giving up downloading the file.
 Defaults to `5`.
  - `downloadAgent`: Use your own http.Agent for downloading files.
 Defaults to the global agent.
  - `uploadAgent`: Use your own http.Agent for uploading files.
 Defaults to the global agent.